inria-muse/hostview-win/README.data.md

 In addition, we ask the user to label the network locations and store the data to the database.
-Unique network locations are identified using tuple (device guid, gateway id) for labeling and the user is asked for the label only once per location.
+Unique network locations are identified using tuple (device guid, gateway) and the user is asked for the label only once per location.

 	Table: netlabel(timestamp, ...);